benharri/itsreallynot.com/user/pages/02.sidebar/about/widget.md

 ---
-title: About Me
+title: 'About Me'
 taxonomy:
+    category:
-    category: sidebar
+        - sidebar
 ---

 ![About Me](about.png)

-**My name is John Snow**.
-I’m a blogger...
+Hi hello.
+This is the site for αpex, a Destiny2 clan.